MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/move-lcs-implementation-project-tenant.md

         ```

 6. Re-import all other users that have the correct security identifier (SID) and identity provider.
-7. Update the tenant ID in the following tables:
+7. Run the following commands to update the tenant ID in the appropriate tables:

     - select VALUE from SYSSERVICECONFIGURATIONSETTING where name = 'TENANTID'
     - select TENANTID from POWERBICONFIG